-Hydralic brake works on the principal of great french mathematicians “Blaise Pascal”.
+Hydraulic brakes work on the principal of the great french mathematician Blaise Pascal.
 It states that “Pressure exerted in a mass of confined incompressible liquid is transmitted throughout the liquid with same magnitude in all directions”.

-In a construction of braking mechanism, foot pedal of brale is connected to the brake master cylinder through the linkage.
+In a construction of braking mechanism, the foot pedal of the brake is connected to the brake master cylinder through the linkage.
 Master cylinder is full with brake fluid which is operated by foot pedal via brake control valve.
 Again master cylinder is connected to the wheel cylinder through the fluid line inside the brake drum mechanism.
 When we look inside the brake drum mechanism, it consists of brake shoe, cam, brake liner and rotating drum on which wheels are mounted.

 Hydraulic braking system layout during Brake in applied position

 In working, when the driver presses the brake pedal, it pushes the piston in a forward direction inside the brake master cylinder and force on to the fluid to send it to the wheel cylinder inside the brake drum.
 Again, wheel cylinder consists of piston-cylinder assembly.
 Liquid coming from the master cylinder, forces the piston in outward direction.
 Wheel cylinder piston end is connected to the brake shoe.
 When the piston goes outwards, the shoes also slide in an outward direction towards the rotation of drum and stops it with the help of friction pad mounted inside it and thus brake is applied and tractor stops.